Igalia/acacia/README.md

 * `pip install clang-format`
 * `pre-commit install`

+Note: on Debian, you can install with apt: `sudo apt install pre-commit clang-format`

 The pre-submit hook will run clang-format the code in your staging area before commiting.
 The commit will not succeed if a file is reformatted, and you will have to re-add the file with format changes and re-run git commit.

 ## How to build